aanubhavv/Eth-Avax-proof-metacrafter/module-4-assessment/README.md

 ### Installing

-  1. clone the [repository](https://github.com/aanubhavv/Eth-Avax-proof-metacrafter) using `git clone https://github.com/aanubhavv/Eth-Avax-proof-metacrafter`
+  1. Clone the [repository](https://github.com/aanubhavv/Eth-Avax-proof-metacrafter) using `git clone https://github.com/aanubhavv/Eth-Avax-proof-metacrafter`
-  2. move to the project directory using `cd module-4-assessment`
+  2. Move to the project directory using `cd module-4-assessment`
+  3. Get your Wallet's private key with some AVAX faucet tokens on Fuji c-chain from [fuji faucet](https://core.app/tools/testnet-faucet/)
+  4. Enter the key in `hardhat.config.js`

 ### Executing program